Pietro-2002/Brexit-SVAR/README.md

 ```

 ## How to run
-Open MATLAB in the `code/` folder and run the main script.
-Figures are saved to `output/`.
+Open MATLAB in the `code/` folder and run `Brexit_Main.m`.
+The script selects the lag order, runs the bootstrap and the sign-restriction identification, and displays the impulse responses, the variance decomposition and the Cholesky comparison.